digitallawyer/openlegaldictionary/_definitions/yea-and-nay.md

 title: Yea And Nay
 permalink: "/definitions/yea-and-nay.html"
-body: Yes and no. Accord-ing to a charter of Athelstan, the people of Ripon were to be believed ln all actions or suits upon their yea and nay, without the necessity of taking any oath.
+body: Yes and no. Accord-ing to a charter of Athelstan, the people of Ripon were to be believed in all actions or suits upon their yea and nay, without the necessity of taking any oath.
 Brown
 published_at: '2018-07-07'
 layout: post